-Thank you for your interest in volunteering for the 8th annual Walk to Fight Arthritis, on Sunday June 4, 2017.
-Volunteer registration will open in February 2017 - please check back then.
+Thank you for your interest in volunteering for the 8th annual Walk to Fight Arthritis, on Sunday June 4, 2017 (June 3rd in Quebec).

 Volunteers such as you are an integral part of our Walk to Fight Arthritis team.
 Your involvement makes a real difference and directly impacts the overall success of the event, which affects our ability to deliver programs and services which benefit 4.6 million Canadians living with arthritis.